-Commuted values (CVs) must be calculated in accordance with the Canadian Institute of Actuaries’ standards (the CV Standards).
+What is an actuary?
+They are financial professionals who analyze the financial consequences of risk and uncertainty.
+In particular, Commuted Values (CVs) must be calculated in accordance with the Canadian Institute of Actuaries’ standards (the CV Standards).

 The commuted value of a defined-benefit pension in Canada is calculated using the actuarial present value of the future stream of payments from the pension.
 Actuarial present value is the amount that would be needed today to pay for a given stream of future payments.

-The commuted value is sometimes called the cash value or lump sum value of a pension plan.
+The commuted value is sometimes called the “cash value” or “lump sum” value of a pension plan.
 This is because the commuted value represents the amount that could be paid to an employee today in exchange for all future payments from the pension plan.
+We’ve put together a list of the pros and cons of taking the lump-sum pension payment option here.

 The commuted value is then divided by the life expectancy of the employee to calculate the annual pension benefit payable to the employee.